ineiti/fledger/README.md

 ./cli --server
 ```

 Then use the IP of the server in the

+# Roadmap

+Next steps of the project:
+- add ICE connection through the server
+  - add REST endpoints
+  - implement connection in Node
+- auto-run node to connect through Server
+- implement linux-network code to add WebRTC to server